kkang7/CDSeq/CDSeq_012_Octave/README.md

 The code is modified for Octave users.
 The only part that was modified was the parallel computing using multicore.
 Other parts remain the same.
 I did this pretty quickly, so it may have some bugs that I didn't realize.
-If you are still experiencing some troubles or having some errors, please shoot me an email at kangkai0714@gmail.com
+If you are experiencing some troubles or having some errors, please shoot me an email at kangkai0714@gmail.com

 --------------------------------

 #How to use: